What Is Digital Transformation, and Why Should Marketers Care?

 Because digital transformation affects every part of the buyer’s journey, every part of your organization needs to be on board — marketing included.
 But don’t let yourself be intimidated!
 Digital transformation is more than a hurdle to overcome.
 In fact, it’s a major opportunity for your whole business.

 Why, you ask?
-You can get all the details by viewing The Mx Group’s recent webinar on digital transformation, but for now, let’s look at the big picture.
+You can get all the details by viewing The Mx Group’s webinar on digital transformation, but for now, let’s look at the big picture.

 Digitizing the buyer’s journey